 In collaboration with our partners in the Coalition of Refugee Service Agencies and other immigrant rights advocacy organizations, we advocate for more welcoming policies at both the federal and state levels of government.
 We also promote community organizing efforts to connect refugees and new Americans to opportunities to share their stories with legislators and advocate on behalf of themselves and their communities.

 Meaningful civic engagement starts with connecting new Americans to foundational concepts around government and elements of how it operates.
 We conduct workshops in refugee and immigrant communities on a variety of topics.
-Our newly developed Civic Ambassadors leadership program is launching in 2020, which will give cohorts of new Americans opportunities to build upon their roles as leaders in their communities through civic engagement, advocacy, and community organizing.

 2020 census engagement